pmjones/ext-request/README.md

 place of the `header()`, `setcookie()`, `setrawcookie()`, etc. functions.
 It
 provides:

-- a retention space for headers, cookies, and status, so they can be inspected before sending;
+- a retention space for version, status, headers, and cookies so they can be inspected before sending;
-- a helper method for building HTTP date strings;
-- a helper for building header comma- and semicolon-separated strings for headers;
-- support for specifying content as a download (with appropriate headers);
-- support for specifying content as JSON (with appropriate headers);
-- self-sending capability;

 - mutability and extensibility.

 ## Instantiation